 Be inspired this summer at the Smithsonian American Art Museum, as you join colleagues from across the country for an exciting exploration of the connections among American art, social studies, history, and English/language arts.
 These week-long institutes will be held June 23-27 and July 28-August 1, 2014.
 Applications due March 31.

 Free Online Conferences

-Find an archive of online conferences from the Smithsonian Center of Education and Museum Studies.
+Find an archive of online conferences from the Smithsonian Center for Learning and Digital Access.
 Titles include “Abraham Lincoln,” “Climate Change,” and “Problem Solving with Smithsonian Experts.”

 Teaching with Primary Sources